onlinecity/gatewayapi-docs/docs/rest.rst

 In addition webhooks can be used to react to enduser initiated events, such as MO SMS (Mobile Originated SMS, or Incoming SMS).

+If you filter IPs, note that we will call your webhook from the IP range 77.66.39.128/25.
+In the future we may add IPs but for now this is the range.

 Delivery Status Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^